Writing a pyglet application¶

 label = pyglet.text.Label('Hello, world', font_name='Times New Roman', font_size=36, x=window.width//2, y=window.height//2, anchor_x='center', anchor_y='center')

-to give it a chance to redraw its contents. pyglet provides several ways to
+it’s ready to redraw its contents. pyglet provides several ways to attach event

 @window.event def on_draw(): window.clear() label.draw()

 Within the above

 cleared to the default background color (black), and the label is drawn.